gcallah/MiscWriting/Empire/empire.md

 Rome, Numidia lost its status as an independent ally.
 Of course, a people could no longer be an independent ally if they were no longer an ally at all.

+An American empire which saw its job primarily as keeping order within its borders would, in fact, be much more open to true localism than is our current regime.
+With our government vacillating between trying to enforce a left-wing ideology and a right-wing ideology, more local governance within its scope is continually being interfered with on matters that a pragmatic empire would recognize as irrelevant to its proper end: maintaining order.
+The Romans would not have cared if Lusitania permitted gay marriage while Armenia did not, or if Arabia used racial preferences in hiring while Britannia did not.

 Trump is casting off Europe as part of the American Empire.